Michaelina Wautier

-Michaelina Wautier, also Woutiers (1604–1689), was a painter from the Southern Netherlands.
+Michaelina Wautier, also Woutiers (c.
+1614–1689), was a painter from the Southern Netherlands.
 Only since the start of the 21st century has her work been recognized as that of the outstanding female artist of Flemish Baroque painting, her works having been previously attributed to male artists, especially her brother Charles.
+Much of the work tracking and attributing her paintings has been done by the Belgian art historian Katlijne Van der Stighelen.

 Wautier was noted for the variety of subjects and genres that she worked in.
 This was unusual for female artists of the time who were more often restricted to smaller paintings, generally portraits or still-lifes.

 Biography

 Two Girls as Saint Agnes and Saint Dorothea, Royal Museum of Fine Arts Antwerp.

-Born in 1604 in Mons, Belgium, in the French-speaking region of Wallonia, Michaelina Wautier was the only daughter in a family of nine children.
+Born in around 1614 in Mons, Belgium, in the French-speaking region of Wallonia, Michelle Wautier (Michaelina was the Latinate version of the name adopted as her artist nom de plume) was one of two daughters in a family of nine children.
 Scholars assume that she came from a wealthy family, as her work shows an in-depth knowledge of classical mythology and symbolism.
 She appears to have begun her artistic career later in life, around the age of 39, however, her talent evidently did not long go unnoticed.
 Possibly as a result of her brother Charles’ contacts in the army as he had previously been an officer she was commissioned to do a portrait of the aristocratic general Andrea Cantelmo.
 That painting has since disappeared, but its existence is known through an engraving of it done by Paulus Pontius.
 Charles was also a painter, and the two moved to Brussels in 1645, where they both remained unmarried and shared a studio.

 After arriving in Brussels, they lived in a mansion near the Chapel Church in the Marolles district.
 Both Michaelina and Charles seemed to have been active in business, particularly in real estate.
 Both also were almost certainly well-trained in art, but it is not known where or with whom.
 Little else is known about Wautier's life, and much of her biographical information is based on scholarly conjecture and analysis of her available works.

 Works

 Michaelina Wautier painted in small formats as well as more ambitious canvases with as main subjects history, religion and mythology.
 At the time, large format paintings were still considered a preserve of male painters.
 Wautier multiplied representations of genre scenes, historical paintings, as well as more detailed representations of flower garlands.
 Her works also include a series of portraits.
 She was distinguished from other painters by the diversity of her subjects and formats.

 Her first self-portrait, painted in 1649, was long mistakenly associated with the Italian painter Artemisia Gentileschi.
 It remains one of Wautier's most famous paintings.
-The painting is included in the 1905 book Women Painters of the World.
+The painting is attributed to Gentileschi in Walter Shaw Sparrow's 1905 book Women Painters of the World.
 It was not until 1672 that the painter Elisabeth-Sophie Chéron produced what is considered the first female self-portrait in France.